inet-framework/inet-framework.github.io/ComponentAdvisors.md

 developers/maintainers by advising them.

 <div class="alert alert-warning">
+<p>Contact us if you are interested in joining!
+You'll need a GitHub user ID to be able to cooperate.
-<p>Ideally, we'd like to have at least two-three names for each component.
-Contact us if you are willing to join!</p>
+Ideally, we'd like to have at least two-three names for each component.</p>
 </div>

 {% capture tabledata %}